 Required Licenses

-- General Contractor License: Must provide proof of experience, pass a licensing exam, and meet local regulations.
+- General Contractor License: Must pass the state exam and provide proof of experience in construction and property maintenance.

 Insurance Requirements

-- General Liability Insurance: Coverage should be at least $1 million per occurrence to protect against property damage and bodily injury claims.
+- General Liability Insurance: Minimum coverage of $1 million per occurrence to protect against property damage and personal injury claims.

 Training Certifications